hackboxguy/imagetools/README.md

 **imagetools** is a collection of Python scripts for analyzing display performance based on xy color coordinates.

+For simplicity and ease of use, **imagetools** (along with all source files) is available as a ready-to-use Docker container on Docker Hub.
+This container includes all necessary Python module dependencies.
+The instructions below assume that you have Docker installed before running the commands.

+If you prefer not to use Docker, you can run the Python scripts directly from the scripts folder.
+Ensure that all required Python modules are installed before execution.

 ## How to Use This Repository

 ### 1. Clone the Repository